 - The Magnet Prize Committee will not return such material or any portion thereof to the nominee or the nominators.

 - The Magnet Prize Committee may make such disclosure of the names of the nominees and the nominators and of the innovation disclosed in such material as the committee deems appropriate.

-- The applicant warrants that disclosure of material submitted with or in support does not breach the terms of any other contract or agreements, that the applicant is entitled to use the material, and that if any permissions are needed to use the material, the applicant has obtained those permissions.
+- The individual submitting the nomination warrants that disclosure of material submitted with or in support does not breach the terms of any other contract or agreements, that s/he is entitled to use the material, and that if any permissions are needed to use the material, s/he has obtained those permissions.

-- The applicant warrants that it is not prohibited from accepting the Magnet Prize award or any related benefit, including but not limited to paid transportation, meals, and ANCC National Magnet Conference® registration, and that the applicant will attend the Magnet Prize reception.
-If the applicant is unable to accept the Magnet Prize award or related benefits, the applicant must notify the ANCC Magnet Prize Committee in its application.
+- The indivudual making the nomination warrants that the organization is not prohibited from accepting the Magnet Prize award or any related benefit, including but not limited to paid transportation, meals, and ANCC National Magnet Conference® registration, and that the organization will attend the Magnet Prize reception.
+If the organization is unable to accept the Magnet Prize award or related benefits, the organization must notify the ANCC Magnet Prize Committee in its application.

 Past Award Winners